 Trading Platform

-The Das Trader Pro platform is robust, specifically tailored for highly active traders.
-It is equipped with essential modern trading tools such as advanced charting, multiple routing options, stock scanning windows, various stop types, hot keys, an inbuilt short locator, Market Viewer, and more.
+The CenterPoint platform setup is strong and is clearly designed for very active traders.
+It includes modern tools such as advanced charting, multiple routing options, stock scanners, several stop-order choices, hot keys, a built-in short locator, Market Viewer, and more.

-The platform's customization potential is remarkable and comprehensive.
-For instance, traders can nearly overhaul the order window, adding or removing keys, or even reassigning a key with intricate, dynamic commands to tailor it to a specific strategy or trading style.
+The level of customization is impressive and very broad.
+For example, traders can nearly rebuild the order window, add or remove buttons, or even assign a key to detailed dynamic commands that fit a specific strategy or trading style.

 Education and Research